cipherstash/encrypt-query-language/docs/reference/INDEX.md

 # EQL index configuration

 The following functions allow you to configure indexes for encrypted columns.
-All these functions modify the `cs_configuration_v1` table in your database, and is added during the EQL installation.
+All these functions modify the `cs_configuration_v1` table in your database, and are added during the EQL installation.

 > **IMPORTANT:** When you modify or add an index, you must re-encrypt data that's already been stored in the database.
 The CipherStash encryption solution will encrypt the data based on the current state of the configuration.